ruiz-salvat/VideoStream/README.md

 * DTO (two-way)

-* Handle multiple image file formats
+* Handle just jpg and throw exceptions for other extensions

 * Create and throw exceptions for User and Role

 * Docs

 * Docker compose
   - Volumes
   * Dev
   * Prod

 -- Milestone --